How do I apply to present?

 Can I still apply if I am still in the early stages of my research?

 Yes.
 Your research project does not have to be completed to be considered.
 Many students present ongoing research with preliminary results or anticipated findings.
 Students also submit to present knowing that by the time of the Fall Expo, more results will be obtained.
-Additionally, the Fall Expo is not formally judged and can be a good practice time communicating about your research topic to the educated, general public.

 Can I submit applications for more than one research project?

-What size should my poster be?
+How long should my abstract be?

 Can someone show me how to write an abstract?